 A negligent security claim is a type of premises liability case involving a crime committed by a third-party assailant, resulting in serious personal injury or death when a property owner fails to take reasonable measures to prevent criminal activity.

 Property owners in Georgia and most other states have a duty to provide reasonable security measures that adequately protect customers, tenants, and other invitees and guests from foreseeable harm while on the property, be it an apartment complex, bar, restaurant, movie theater, shopping mall, and so on.
-As negligent security lawyers know, cases arise on just about any type of property.
+As gun violence and negligent security lawyers know, cases arise on just about any type of property.

 To hold property owners accountable for negligent security claims, courts typically will determine whether a property owner knew or should have known about risks.
 One of the ways to do so is to assess what prior crimes existed in and around the same location.
 The court will also look to a variety of other factors as well to assess whether it was reasonable to anticipate that a criminal act could occur.
 The court will look to whether the property owner took reasonable security measures to prevent or deter crimes resulting in personal injury and wrongful death from occurring.